angela najera (Secondary education with spanish concentration & teacher licensure, '13)

-Angela is originally from Puerto Barrios, Guatemala.
-She attended high schol at Justo Rufino Barrios and also in Warren County, Tennessee.
+Ms. Najera is originally from Puerto Barrios, Guatemala.
+She attended high school at Justo Rufino Barrios and also in Warren County, Tenn.
 She worked for several years as a teaching assistant and school translator in the Warren County School District, and hopes to teach at a school near her Tennessee home after graduation.

-At the time of her graduation, Angela said, "I enjoyed my time at TTU, and I think TTU has some very talented teachers.
+At the time of her graduation Ms. Najera said, "I enjoyed my time at TTU, and I think TTU has some very talented teachers.
 My favorites were Dr. Groundland and Dr. Laurila.
 I learned a lot from all the different teachers I had, but the ones that really made an impact in my life are the two I mentioned.

 "One thing I didn't like about TTU was the parking problem.
 I was a commuter, and many times I couldn't find parking.
 That was a headache every day.
 I hope that in the future, TTU can come up with more parking spaces for people who commute every day."

-During her time at Tech , Holly traveled to Argentina with Dr. Marketta Laurila and other TTU students.
+During her time at Tech, Ms. West traveled to Argentina with other TTU students and Dr. Marketta Laurila.
 She also studied abroad in Costa Rica for three weeks.
-Holly was a member of Alpha Mu Gamma, the Foreign Languages Honor Society, and received a Department of Foreign Languages Faculty and Alumni Scholarship for the Fall 2013 term.
+She was a member of Alpha Mu Gamma, the Foreign Languages Honor Society, and received a Department of Foreign Languages Faculty and Alumni Scholarship for the Fall 2013 term.

 David L. Hixson (Spanish, '13)

-He currently works for Kroger in Harriman, but hopes to teach Spanish in the future.
-Regarding his experience at Tennessee Tech, David says, "I enjoyed my time at TTU.
+He currently works as a departmental manager for Kroger in Harriman, but hopes to teach Spanish in the future.
+Regarding his experience at Tennessee Tech, Mr. Hixson says, "I enjoyed my time at TTU.
 The Foreign Language professors were excellent and they would help you in any way.
-The profesors knew you personally and their doors were always open to talk to you about anything."
-We wish David all the best in his future endeavors.
+The professors knew you personally and their doors were always open to talk to you about anything."

 Everett James Dahl (German with Teaching Licensure, '13)

-Everett, a graduate of Cumberland County High School in Crossville, stayed very busy during his years at TTU with travel abroad and extracurricular activities, in addition to his studies.
-In May-August 2011, he completed an internship in Frankfurt am Main, Germany, in which he worked with children at an enterprise called Abenteuerspielplatz ("Adventure Playhouse").
+Mr. Dahl, a graduate of Cumberland County High School in Crossville, Tenn., stayed very busy during his years at TTU with travel abroad and extracurricular activities, in addition to his studies.
+In May-August 2011 he completed an internship in Frankfurt am Main, Germany, in which he worked with children at an enterprise called Abenteuerspielplatz ("Adventure Playhouse").
 In 2013 he went on a ten-day, faculty-led trip to Berlin.

 Kati Woods (Spanish, '13)

-Kati studied abroad in Cartagena, Colombia for six weeks in the Summer of 2010.
+Ms. Woods studied abroad in Cartagena, Colombia, for six weeks in the Summer of 2010.
 She served as president of the Amigos Spanish Club during the 2012-2013 academic year.
 She plans to work in Cookeville for a few years to save money for her two-year Peace Corps Service.

-Shortly after receiving her B.A. in Spanish in August 2013, Kati said, "I did not speak Spanish until studying at TTU.
+Shortly after receiving her B.A. in Spanish in August 2013, Ms. Woods said, "I did not speak Spanish until studying at TTU.
 I owe my proficiency in my field to the wonderful faculty of the Department of Foreign Languages."
-We're sure that much of the credit goes to you and all the hard work you did, Kati.

 Beth Douglass (Spanish and IBAC, '12)

-In addition to belonging to the above organizations, Beth took part in the TTU Honors Program.
+In addition to belonging to the above organizations, Ms. Douglass took part in the TTU Honors Program.
 She also received the 2012 College of Arts and Sciences Excellence in Liberal Arts Award, and was a 2012 Derryberry Award Finalist.

-After graduation, Beth is working on her M.A. in Cross-Cultural Communication and International Marketing at Newcastle University in England.
+After graduation from TTU, Ms. Douglass completed her M.A. in Cross-Cultural Communication and International Marketing at Newcastle University in England.
 Her long-term goal is to work for an international company using her language skills.

-At the time of her TTU graduation, Beth also wrote: I feel very lucky to have had such great support, encouragement, and inspiration from the Department of Foreign Languages."
+At the time of her TTU graduation, Ms. Douglass also wrote: I feel very lucky to have had such great support, encouragement, and inspiration from the Department of Foreign Languages."

 Rachel Evans (German and Professional Communications, '12)

-Rachel is from Lebanon, Tennessee, and was homeschooled through the Frances Schaeffer Study Center in Mt.
+Ms. Evans is from Lebanon, Tenn., and was home-schooled through the Frances Schaeffer Study Center in Mt.
 Juliet.
-At TTU she was inducted into Alpha Mu Gamma, the Foreign Languages National Honor Society, and was also active in Der Deutsche Klub (German Club), where she held the posts of secretary, vice-president, and president at various times throughout her college career.
+At TTU she was inducted into Alpha Mu Gamma (the Foreign Languages National Honor Society), and was also active in Der Deutsche Klub (German Club), where she held the posts of secretary, vice-president and president at various times throughout her college career.